jworth/testclass/course/content/en/about.md

 Connected Academy is an online, socially driven learning platform developed by a team of educators and researchers.

-**“Talking Pictures”** is an open course in critical visual storytelling and a PhD research project.
+**"Talking Pictures"** is an open course in critical visual storytelling and a PhD research project.

 The paedagogy has been designed by Jonathan Worth, Open Lab, Newcastle University, UK, and is run in association with
 - World Press Photo Foundation